carlfahl/sdx-platform/README.md

 Execute `python pyretic.py pyretic.sdx.platform`.
 After this launch the Mininet experiment.

-How to launch Mininet ??
+How to launch the Mininet Experiment ??
 ------------------------

 * Transfer the file `sdx_mininet.py` to your Mininet VM.